XamarinUniversity/build2018-labs/lab2/README.md

 3. Select **App Service** from the side-bar, and **Create New** on the right side.

-4. Click **Create Profile** to start the service creation.
+4. Click **Create Profile** or **Publish** (depending on which version of Visual Studio 2017 you are using) to start the service creation.
 This will load your available subscriptions in Azure.
 You will need to have an account (a free one is fine) and it will prompt you to create one or to login if you are not currently logged in.

 5. Give the app a name - this will become your URL which the mobile app will need to know.